 How to Help an Addict Who Doesn’t Want Your Help

 Anyone who has experienced life with a friend or family member suffering from addiction knows that once the addiction has taken over, it often takes reaching a rock bottom before that person will take action, if even then.
 From the outside, this idea of a rock bottom is absolutely terrifying, which leads us to ask – what can we do before it gets to this point?
 How do you help an addict who doesn’t want your help?
 Read on to find out some basic pointers on how to get through to an addict before it’s too late.

-Before even attempting to approach an addict regarding their addiction or related behaviours, one must have a basic understanding of addiction.
+Before even attempting to approach an addict regarding their substance abuse or related behaviours, one must have a basic understanding of addiction.
 A typical response from someone who is in the throes of addiction might be, you couldn’t possibly understand what I am going through.
 While this is inevitably true in many ways, you shouldn’t approach someone who you are trying to help without first trying to familiarise yourself with their addiction disorder.
 If an addict appears to not want your help, it is very likely the addiction talking more than the person you know and love.

 First off, addiction is a disease.
 Many people who are inexperienced with addiction do not treat addiction as a disease and maintain the idea that the addict can simply use willpower and personal strength to beat their addiction.
 On the contrary, the disease of addiction takes over the mind and body on a chemical level, reprogramming the brain and body to believe that they are in need of a substance in order to survive.